 Some companies might only hire those with a military or law enforcement background, but plenty of entry-level jobs are available.

-10. Medical Transcriptionist
+10. Medical or Legal Transcriptionist

 Medical transcription is a long-standing field.
 It involves listening to recordings from doctors and nurses and transcribing those recordings into written documents.